 Outdoor Leadership and Environmental Education (OLEE)

 OLEE 201.
-Outdoor Recreation, Nature and Society.
+Exploring the Outdoor World: Nature and Society.
 3 Credits.

-Introduction to outdoor recreation and learning in natural environments, including socio-cultural, psychological, philosophical and ecological influences of recreation in American society and among diverse groups of people, with particular attention on the balance between human interests and ecological preservation in parks and protected environments.
-On demand.
+Introduction to outdoor learning and recreation in natural environments, including exploring the socio-cultural, psychological, philosophical ecological and leadership influences in American society and among diverse groups of people.
+The class pays particular attention to the balance between human interests and ecological preservation in examining how social groups develop relationships to the outdoor world.
+F.

-Learn about the theories, philosophies, and methods of outdoor education for diverse learners in outdoor settings, with a focus on experiential and place-based learning.
-On demand.
+Learn about the history, theories, philosophies, and contexts of nature based outdoor education for diverse learners, with a focus on experiential and immersive learning.
+Students will spend considerable time outdoors experiencing the natural world first-hand.
+F, odd years.

-Practicum course that provides both knowledge development and experiential practice of skills and leadership awareness.
-Development of understanding of outdoor leadership in both formal and informal settings, and development of the competencies required to lead diverse groups and enhance recreation and learning experiences in the natural environment.
-Experiential, immersive learning in outdoor settings.
-On demand.
+Field oriented course that provides knowledge, awareness and technical skill development through experiential practice of skills and immersive leadership opportunities.
+The course will foster understanding of outdoor leadership in both formal and informal settings, and provide skill training to develop competencies required to lead diverse groups and enhance recreation and learning experiences in the natural environment.
+Experiential, hands on, immersive learning in outdoor settings.
+S, even years.

 RTS 272.
 Recreation and the Natural Environment.
 3 Credits.